OpenAPI Specification v3.0.3

 Field Name Type Description

 content Map[string, Media Type Object] REQUIRED.
 The content of the request body.
-The key is a media type or media type range and the value describes it.
+The key is a media type or media type range, see [RFC7231] Appendix D, and the value describes it.
 For requests that match multiple keys, only the most specific key is applicable. e.g. text/plain overrides text/*

 required boolean Determines if the request body is required in the request.
 Defaults to false.